 Justin and I took the mountain bikes out one morning to explore the town and stopped at a little beach cove along the way, which was brilliant fun.

 There are also several tennis courts available for your use, they are floodlit in the evenings and we enjoyed a game a couple of times while Rose was at movie club.

 Mark Warner are well known for their amazing childcare and the set up at Levante Beach is faultless.
 There are various clubs available for children aged 4 months to 17 years.
 Rose was a member of mini club (3-5 years) and Lewis and Holly were in Indy club (14-17 years).
 The childcare is run by British nannies and there is a very strict ratio of nanny to child.
 The resort ensures that the children have the same nanny for the duration of their stay.
 For older children, like Lewis and Holly, a key worker is assigned and will remain their group leader for the entire week.
-For our holiday the Indy club leader Tristan was an ‘absolute lege’ according to Lewis (loads more on the Kids’ clubs in a separate post!)
+For our holiday the Indy club leader Tristan was an ‘absolute lege’ according to Lewis.

 As I mentioned earlier it is well worth visiting the poolside greek taverna one evening for tapas.
 Justin and I had a wonderful date night; eating, drinking and admiring the ancient greek ruins (that are on-site in the gardens below) and watching the sky turn the most exquisite shade of pink.
 It was as serene and romantic as it sounds and a real gift to be able to spend some time as a couple, just the two of us.
 Bliss.